Associate of Applied Science Degree: 100 credits

 The Automotive Technology Associate of Applied Science (AAS) program is an option in which students receive training in all eight NATEF/ASE automotive repair areas (Engine Repair, Manual Drive Train, Automatic Transmission, Brakes, Steering and Suspension, Heating and Air Conditioning, Electrical/Electronic Systems, and Engine Performance).
 Students gain real work experience in the automotive shop environment and develop the competencies of a professional automotive technician.

-In addition to the technical courses, four General Education courses are required to obtain an Associate of Applied Science (AAS) degree.
+In addition to the technical courses, four General Education courses (20 credits) are required to earn an Associate of Applied Science (AAS) degree.

 Program Learning Outcomes:

 - Diagnose and repair of vehicles to NATEF certification standards.

 - Use technical service materials, printed or online, to analyze and determine proper repair procedures for vehicles of different brands.

 - Perform repairs using the proper tools and diagnostic equipment as per manufacturer’s specifications.